 Americans with Disabilities Act

-In compliance with the Americans with Disabilities Act (“ADA”), the ADA Amendments, and the New Jersey Law Against Discrimination (“NJLAD”), the [Public Entity] does not discriminate based on disability.
+In compliance with the Americans with Disabilities Act (“ADA”), the ADA Amendments, and the New Jersey Law Against Discrimination (“NJLAD”), the [Public Entity] does not discriminate based on disability, pregnancy, pregnancy-related medical condition, breastfeeding or childbirth.
 The [Public Entity] will endeavor to make every work environment handicap accessible and consider reasonable accommodations, when appropriate.
 Future construction and renovation of facilities will be in accordance with the ADA Accessibility Guidelines, as well as the ADA Amendments Act.

 ANTI-HARASSMENT POLICY